MikaGeebelen/Flow-Fields/README.md

 # Flow fields

+## Description
+This is an implementation on Flow Fields but what are they?

 ## Implementation
 The way I implemented the flow fields was by following three steps.
-1. generate a heatmap
+1. Generate a heatmap
-1. use the heatmap to generate a vector field
+1. Use the heatmap to generate a vector field
-1. pathfinder uses vectorfield to move
+1. Pathfinder uses vectorfield to move

-### Generate heatmap
+###  1. Generate heatmap
 To generate a heatmap you use a pathfinding algorithm to go over all the nodes on the grid map that the pathfinder can traverse.
 You start at the target and give that node the value of 0.
 From that node you let the pathfinding algorythm traverse all other nodes till there are no nodes left.